sandokanCat/open-utils/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Keep code modular, readable, and tested.
-Pull requests should include a clear description and runnable usage example.
+Keep code **modular, readable, and tested**. ull requests should include a clear description and working example.

 ---